 Dendroctonus valens is known to have a casual association with a number of plant pathogenic fungi.
 Vectoring beetles pick up the fungal spores from the environment (such as their galleries inside the tree) and carry them on their exoskeletons to new hosts.
 Many of the fungi associated with D. valens have been reported in association with other beetle species, and D. valens from different origins carry different fungal species (Taerum et al., 2013).
 Unlike some Scolytinae, D. valens does not have specialised cuticular formations called mycangia to aid the transport of fungal spores (as reported in Sun et al., 2013).
 There is no obligate beetle-fungus association between D. valens and any of the fungi it has been associated with, such as are seen in the ambrosia beetles.
-Of the list of fungi which have been associated with either the beetle or its galleries in Table 7, L. procerum is commonly associated with D. valens in eastern North America and China (Taerum et al., 2017).
+Of the list of fungi which have been associated with D. valens in eastern North America and China (Taerum et al., 2017).